home-assistant/home-assistant.io/source/_components/sensor.co2signal.markdown

 ha_iot_class: "Cloud Polling"
 ---

 The `co2signal` sensor platform queries the [CO2Signal](https://www.co2signal.com/) API for the CO2 intensity of a specific region.
 Data can be collected via latitude/longitude or by country code.
 This API uses the same data as https://www.electricitymap.org/.
+Not all countries/regions in the world are supported so please consult this website to check local availability.

-This platform requires an CO2Signal API key, which can be obtained [here](https://www.co2signal.com/).
+This platform requires a CO2Signal API key, which can be obtained [here](https://www.co2signal.com/).
 Note that this API key is for personal use only and other options exist when the data is used commercially.

 At the moment, the free CO2Signal API only supports the average carbon intensity of a country and not the marginal carbon intensity.